iliasam/GNSS-SDRLIB/README.md

  * Acquisition threshold is set to 1.8 (comparing to 3.0 in original)
  * Acquisition process is started if tracking is lost
  * Added displaying number of tracking processing cycles in one second.

+>> See "Releases" to get executable version for Windows.

 GUI interface after start:
 <img src="https://github.com/iliasam/GNSS-SDRLIB/blob/master/Images/p1.png">